What's Included

 The RuleCatch dashboard — violation trends, category breakdown, per-file attribution, and top triggered rules at a glance.
 Configure alerts via Slack, Discord, PagerDuty, and more.

-# Install the AI-Pooler (hooks into Claude Code automatically)
+# Install the AI-Pooler with your API key (hooks into Claude Code automatically)

 npx @rulecatch/ai-pooler init --api-key=dc_your_key --region=us